sheaDurgin/CTWCtoJSON/README.md

 # Tetris Game Board Extractor

-This repository generates JSON data containing Tetris game boards from the Classic Tetris World Championship (CTWC) 2023 games.
+This repository generates JSON data containing Tetris game boards from the Classic Tetris World Championship (CTWC) games. (only tested on 2023 so far)

 ## Installation